A New Nation, America from 1789 to 1860

 Importing slaves became illegal at the end of 1807.
 The Virginia and Maryland tobacco industry, the largest user of slaves, was in permanent decline after the American Revolution.
 Planters turned to diversified agriculture, including grain crops like wheat and fruit orchards.
 It was not obvious that the same number of slaves were needed or that owning and supporting slaves was profitable in the new environment.

 It is one of the great ironies of history that the beginning of the Industrial Revolution in England was responsible for the survival and expansion of slavery in America.
 The first large industry in England was the power-driven mechanical production of cotton cloth.
-This created a huge growing demand for cotton.
-Production of cotton cloth exploded after the war with French ended.
+This created a huge and growing demand for cotton.
+Production of cotton cloth exploded after the war with French ended in 1815.
 It turned out that the largest and best growing area for the type of cotton that was best for machine production was in the American South.

 Cotton production, 1790-1860